Evening Lecture Series

 This 3 part lecture will include:

 Part 1: Simplifying the exposure process based on the subject matter that you are shooting.
 Exposure modes, meter modes and exposure compensation.

 Part 2: Rear button focus and why most professional photographers use this method.
 This makes a giant difference in your photography and Neil will tell you why.

 Part 3: Preview on depth of field and how to use the depth of field button.

 Keeping Your Photography Fresh

-In this insightful lecture Doug will present photography and processing concepts to shake up the routine and create new energy in your photography again.
+In this insightful lecture Doug will present photography and processing concepts to shake up your routine and create new energy in your photography again.
 Lets go!
-In his own work as well as in his students, Doug Johnson is passionate about exploring and discovering new ways to see and communicate thru the photographic process.
+In his own work as well as the work of his students, Doug Johnson is passionate about exploring and discovering new ways to see and communicate through the photographic process.

 From Daguerre to Digital: Highlights from the History of Photography